HEARTWORM TREAMENT PROTOCOL

 After diagnosis, heartworm positive dogs are prescribed Doxycycline, an oral tablet, for 30 days.
 This medication helps to decrease inflammation in the dog's body and can prevent adult heartworms from reproducing during the treatment process.

-Heartworm positive dogs are also placed on an Ivermectin-based heartworm preventative (Heartguard/Triheart) for 3 months to kill the juvenile heartworms.
+Heartworm positive dogs are also placed on a macrocyclic lactone preventive approved (FDA) to prevent heartworm infection for 3 months to kill the juvenile heartworms.
 Dogs will get the first preventative at the time of diagnosis, typically at the vet’s office.
 The two additional preventatives are given over the next two months.

 After diagnosis, dogs must continue to get regular exercise to maintain muscle tone.
 But this exercise must be limited to normal play, and walks.
 No jogging/ running or extended periods of play with other dogs/humans.